PeteStoik/dual-relay-bridge-telegram-bot/README.md

 # dual-relay-bridge-telegram-bot
-Links two Telegram groups and forward messages between the two as if one single group.
+Links two Telegram groups and relays messages between the two as if one single group.
+Will display user name and group name in the message.

 **REQUIREMENTS**
 1) Telegram bot API token